MDCox/gitvis/README.md

 Gitvis
 =========

+    The neo4j branch is currently unoperational while the database is being ported from postgres to neo4j.

 Visual analysis of group Github accounts.

 The main purpose of gitvis is to allow me to explore d3 indepth, and try to take full advantage of it's capabilities.